 Hashima, the ‘Island on the Edge,’ and commonly referred to as Gunkanjima, lies about 15 kilometres off the coast of Japan.
 Today, the island is dark and silent, but 50 years ago, it was the site of a prosperous coal mine with long tunnels descending to coal beds under the bottom of the sea.
 It was also home to a thriving community with one of the highest population densities ever recorded on earth.
 Gunkanjima’s fortunes started on a downhill slide in the late 1960s when Japan’s economy soared and petroleum replaced coal as the pillar of national energy schemes.
 Coal mines across the country began to close; Mitsubishi slashed the work force at Gunkanjima step by step, retraining workers and sending them off to other branches of its sprawling industrial network.
 The coup de grâce came on 15 January 1974, when the company held a ceremony in the island gymnasium and officially announced the closing of the mine.

 Gunkanjima has been published by Steidl in Spring 2013.

 Marchand and Meffre’s latest series, Lebanon (2017), is shot in Tripoli.
 Set in the monumental Tripoli International Fair, it captures one of the five largest exhibition centres in the world, designed in 1963 by Oscar Niemeyer, whose projects include the Cathedral of Brasilia and the National Congress of Brazil.

 However, Niemeyer’s 15 buildings were left incomplete due to the outbreak of the country’s Civil War in 1975.
 This remains a 10,000 hectares construction site.

-Lebanon continues Marchand and Meffre’s themes of ruin and absence, but instead of alluding to the melancholy of glory days gone by, conveys a sense of hope with its enormous structures waiting for an inauguration.
+Lebanon continues Marchand and Meffre’s themes of ruin and absence, but instead of alluding to the melancholy of glory days gone by, it conveys a sense of hope with its enormous structures waiting for an inauguration.